dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 - DIGITS
 - Jupyter

-You will copy that vhd over to a storage account in your own subscription, and then use a template to create a Virtual Machine that uses that vhd as it's hard disk.
+You will copy that pre-existing vhd over to a storage account in your own subscription, and then use an ARM template to create a Virtual Machine that uses that vhd as it's hard disk.

 In addition to the vhd, your Virtual Machine will also need some additional resources.
-These will all be created for you by a template, but it's helpful to understand them.
+These will all be created for you by the ARM template, but it's helpful to understand them.

 - A Network Interface (NIC) - This is the virtual version of the Network Interface (think ethernet port) on your computer.
-- A public IP Address - This will be assigned to your NIC and is how we will access our VM over the Internet.
+- A public IP Address - This will be assigned to your NIC.
+Be aware thought that this IP address will change each time your VM is deallocated and restarted.
 - A Fully Qualified Domain Name (FQDN): this will be your vm name, followed by `eastus.cloudapp.azure.com` (assuming you create your vm in the `eastus` data center).
+While the IP Address may change, the FQDN will always stay the same and is the preferred way to connect to your VM over the internet.
 - A Virtual Network - This is the internal virtual network that our NIC is attached to.
 We don't really need it for this workshop, but a virtual network would allow you to connect multiple virtual machines to it, and allow direct, private communication between those VMs on that network.
 - A Network Security Group - These provide the sets of firewall access rules that Azure enforces for you.
 The template you run will create a network security group that allows incoming access to ports 22 (for ssh), 80 (for jupyter) and 8888 (for DIGITS).
-The template then assigns that networks security group to your NIC.
+The template then assigns that Network Security Group to your NIC.

 ### Choosing a good "***&lt;name&gt;***"